 Property safety remains a major concern for landlords.
 If you as the landlord can build a good relationship with your tenants, they are likely to take better care of the rental property than someone with whom you haven’t established a good relationship.

-Tenants should always pay their rent on time.
 If the rent is going to be late, it’s a good practice to let your landlord know in advance that you’ll be paying late.
 You may even mention when you will be able to make the payment.
 Consistently making late rent payments is one of the quickest ways to sour a tenant landlord relationship.
 If they do not get their rent, they may have to pay late fees or even evict you if it goes long enough.

 People often ignore small maintenance issues until they’ve grown into much bigger ones.
 Since landlords cannot enter into their tenant’s property on a whim, they may not know about issues until the tenant informs them.
 Help yourself and the landlord by reporting maintenance issues timely, preferably when you first notice them.